autonity/docs.autonity.org/content/docs/concepts/staking/_index.md

 Unbonding is triggered by a staker submitting an `unbond()` transaction.
 Unbonding can begin as soon as the unbond transaction request has been finalised.
 On processing the transaction the bonded stake token moves from `bonded` to the intermediate state of `unbonding`.
 The stake is still locked during the unbonding period.
 The unbonding request is captured and tracked in memory and the staking transition is applied at the end of the epoch in which the unbonding period expires: unbonding is applied, reducing the validator’s bonded stake amount and so applying the voting power change to the validator.

+{{< alert title="Example" >}}
-Example: Alice sends an `unbond()` tx at time `T`, a block in an epoch.
+Alice sends an `unbond()` tx at time `T`, a block in an epoch.
 Liquid Newton is burned at `T` and unbonding begins in the next block, `T+1`.
 The unbonding request is tracked in memory for application at the end of the epoch in which the unbonding period falls.
 At this point, the validator's bonded stake is reduced and Newton is unlocked and redeemed to Alice.
 Actual unbonding is then executed at `T+1` + `unbondingPeriod` + remainder of the epoch in which the `unbondingPeriod` expires.
+{{< /alert >}}

 ## Slashing

-Bonded stake is subject to economic penalties if misbehaviour by the staked validator node is detected by the protocol.
+Bonded stake is subject to economic [slashing penalties](/concepts/accountability/#slashing-penalties) if misbehaviour by the staked validator node is detected by the [accountability and fault detection (AFD) protocol](/concepts/accountability/).
+The AFD protocol detects infractions of consensus rules by validators participating in [consensus](/glossary/#consensus) as [consensus committee](/glossary/#consensus-committee) members.

-There are two classes of misbehaviour that can result in economic penalty: provable and non-provable.
-These are detected by the protocol's accountability and omissions mechanism.

 ### Economic penalties

-Slashing penalties are applied by autonomous protocol action at epoch end as voting power cannot change mid epoch.
+[Slashing penalties](/concepts/accountability/#slashing-penalties) are applied by autonomous protocol action at epoch end as voting power cannot change mid epoch.

 Economic penalties vary in severity and are applied according to the type of fault detected and the risk created for network security.

+See concept [Accountability and fault detection](/concepts/accountability/) and [slashing penalties](/concepts/accountability/#slashing-penalties) for protocol logic and penalty computation.

 ### Consequences for stake redemption

 Bonding stake to a validator enters the staker in to a risk mutualisation model shared with the validator, i.e. if the validator is penalised then the staker may lose stake as consequence.
 This risk is realised when unbonding.
+Note, though, that Autonity's [Penalty-Absorbing Stake (PAS)](/concepts/staking/#penalty-absorbing-stake-pas) model mitigates the risk to [delegated](/glossary/#delegated) stake.

 As described in [Liquid Newton](/concepts/staking/#liquid-newton), a conversion rate between Liquid Newton and Newton is maintained by the protocol's tokenomics to ensure that a validator's Liquid Newton tokens remain 1:1 fungible.
 As consequence, a staker can redeem staked Newton in full _unless_ there has been a slashing event.
 In this circumstance, the stake redemption will be affected.

-For example:
+To illustrate:

 - 100 Newton is bonded at time `T`:
   - 100 Liquid Newton are issued, backed by 100 Newton
   - If a slashing penalty of 20 is applied to the validator at `T + 1`, then bonded stake is reduced to 80 and the 100 Liquid Newton issued are now backed by 80 Newton
   - The 100 Liquid Newton have a redemption value of 80 Newton
 - An additional 100 Newton are bonded post slashing at time `T + 2`:
   - 125 LNTN are issued, i.e. `current LNTN supply * new bonding amount / current bonded stake`

 The LNTN issuance ratio has increased in light of the reduced bonded stake amount.
 This compensates for the lower redemption value of LNTN given the reduction in bonded stake, and maintains the fungibility of the validator's LNTN token.